+Implementing a

+Participatory Approach:

-Implementing a Participatory Approach: Case Study (p.5-47) With your facilitator, discuss the questions below.
-Refer to the case studies you worked on in Activity 1 and Implementing a Participatory Approach: Case Study on page 5-47 at the end of the Stream.
+Case Study (p.5-45) With your facilitator, discuss the questions below.
+Refer to the case studies you worked on in Activity 1 and Implementing a Participatory Approach: Case Study on page 5-45 at the end of the Stream.

 - 1. What do you think makes a good case study?
-What would you add to the list provided in Implementing a Participatory Approach: Case Study (authentic, concrete, narrative, and open-ended)? - 2.
+What would you add to the list provided in Implementing a Participatory Approach: Case Study (authentic, concrete, narrative, and open-ended)? - 5.
 What should you do to ensure that your case study is a high quality and effective learning tool?

-After completing the End of Stream Evaluation, reflect as a group on your learning in relation to your work:
+After completing the End of Stream Evaluation, reflect as a group on your learning in relation to your work.
+Some suggested questions are provided below.